eduardohurtado/test-andina-excersise-1-2/README.md

 ## App requirements

-You need to have installed [Node Js](https://nodejs.org/en/) on your system to run the local online development server.
+You need to have installed [Node Js](https://nodejs.org/en/) on your system to run the local development server.

 ## Install the project